AfroCubaWeb

 Alberto Jones A Jamaican Cuban member of the West Indian Welfare Society in the city of Guantanamo, Cuba, and the director of the Caribbean American Childrens' Foundation in Florida, Alberto Jones is actively making presentations at conferences and in the press on issues of race & identity.
 We carry some of his media offerings and will be adding more.

-Rogelio Martinez Fure A Co-Director of the Conjunto Folkorico Nacional and a well known ethnologist, Fure recently made an important announcement carried by Cuban media on the multiracial identity of Cuban culture at a UNEAC conference.
+Rogelio Martinez Fure A Co-Director of the Conjunto Folkorico Nacional and a well known ethnologist, Fure made an important announcement carried by Cuban media on the multiracial identity of Cuban culture at a UNEAC conference.
 (1998)

 Pedro Pérez Sarduy 1.
 Afro-Cuba: An Anthology (1993) 3.
 Seminars on Race & Identity in Cuba Today (Current)